 From the primary production process to end use, all of the grain crops have an impact on the environment.
-The whole food system - which involves agricultural production, food processing and packaging, distribution and retail as well as consumption - requires inputs such as land, water, fertiliser, pesticides, herbicides and energy, which are responsible for environmental degradation (Friel, Barosh & Lawrence 2013).
+(Friel, Barosh & Lawrence 2013).
 Australia has the seventh-largest per capita ecological footprint of 6.68 global hectares (gha) (Radio 2012).
 It has moved one place from eighth since 2010.
 In terms of impact on the world's natural resources, Australia is now sitting behind Qatar, Kuwait and the United Arab Emirates.
-Agriculture accounts for 16 per cent of Australia's GHG emissions.
-Of that, 17.4 per cent comes from the land use changes through cropping, pastures and soil preparation (DCCEE 2010).
-While there is considerable evidence on the effects of agricultural consumption on the environment in the literature (Bradbear and Sharon 2011; Edmonds 2004; Friel et al. 2013), no studies have been carried out on grain crop consumption and its impact on the environment in Australia.
+Agriculture accounts for 16 percent of Australia's GHG emissions.
+Of that, 17.4 percent comes from the land use changes through cropping, pastures and soil preparation (DCCEE 2010).
+While there is considerable evidence on the effects of agricultural consumption on the environment in the literature (Bradbear and Sharon 2011; Edmonds 2004; Friel et al.

+2013), no studies have been carried out on grain crop consumption and its impact on the environment in Australia.